 to sermon exegesis (and as a Word

-understanding of the various forms of NT criticism.
-It may be
+evangelical understanding of the various forms of NT criticism.
+It

-to start when studying a passage?
-Here are some
+for a place to start when studying a passage?
+Here are some questions to

 study, grouped by literature type.